Snipperclips: Awards and accolades

-The game won IGN's award for best puzzle game of 2017, whereas its other nominations were for "Best Switch Game", "Most Innovative", and "Best Multiplayer".
+The game won IGNs award for best puzzle game of 2017, whereas its other nominations were for "Best Switch Game", "Most Innovative", and "Best Multiplayer".
 The game was also nominated for "Best Switch Game" at Destructoids Game of the Year Awards 2017, for "Nintendo Game of the Year" at the Golden Joystick Awards, and for "Best Family/Social Game" at the Titanium Awards.
 In Game Informers Reader's Choice Best of 2017 Awards, the game took the lead for "Best Puzzle Game".
 Snipperclips was also honored with "Family Game of the Year" and the "D.I.C.E.
 Sprite Award" at the 21st Annual D.I.C.E.
 Awards.
 It received nominations for "Game, Puzzle" at the National Academy of Video Game Trade Reviewers Awards, and for the British Academy Games Awards 2017 for Family Game and Game Innovation.
 At the 2019 Webby Awards, the game won the award for "Family & Kids Game", whereas its other nomination was for "Puzzle Game".